-South Africa is characterised by a low discretionary savings rate and a higher degree of contractual savings captured by institutions such as pension funds, life insurers and asset managers.
-A portion of these contractual savings are transformed into institutional funding for banks, which is riskier from a liquidity perspective than funding raised through banks' deposit franchises.
+South Africa is characterised by a low discretionary savings rate and a higher degree of contractual savings captured by non-bank financial institutions, including pension funds, life insurers and asset managers.
+A portion of these contractual savings is invested with banks in the form of institutional funding instruments, which is riskier from a liquidity perspective than funding provided by customer deposit balances.
 South African corporates and the public sector also make use of financial intermediaries that provide bulking and maturity transformation services for their cyclical cash surpluses.
 Liquidity risk is, therefore, structurally higher in South Africa than in most financial markets.
 The risk is, however, mitigated by the following market dynamics:

-- the closed rand system, where rand transactions are cleared and settled through registered banks and clearing institutions domiciled in South Africa.
-The Issuer is one of the major clearing and settlement banks; - concentration of customer current accounts with the large South African banks; - the prudential exchange control framework; and
+- the concentration of customer current accounts with large South African banks; - the closed rand system, where rand transactions are cleared and settled through registered banks and clearing institutions domiciled in South Africa.
+The Issuer is one of the major clearing and settlement banks; - the prudential exchange control framework; and